 Here is an example of two separate small pools with spillovers into the main area.
 Image from autumnleaflandscape.com.

-This builder got very creative and has spillovers from the main spa and from the seating areas at the right edge of the pool.
+This builder got creative and has spillovers from the main spa and the seating areas at the right edge of the pool.
 Image from carnahanlandscaping.com.

 I also really like this corner spillover, creating another very unique look.

 Want a spillover in your swimming pool?
 Ask your pool builder about it during the design process!
 Spillovers are near impossible to install DIY after the fact; it really needs to be incorporated into the initial design of the pool.
 As you can tell from the designs above, there are many ways to approach this water feature, so provide your pool builder with some inspiration and let them unleash their creativity during the design phase.

 Need a Pool Builder?